 Karla J. Strand is a librarian, writer, and historian dedicated to using libraries and information for the empowerment of women and girls around the world.
 She’s a queer, radical, trans-inclusive feminist who’s continuously sharpening her disruptive skills as an accomplice and co-conspirator in service to others.

 For a more detailed look at her experience, take a look at Strand CV 2019 (last updated October 2019).

 About the GWSL

 Created in 1977, the Office of the GWSL is one of the premier resources for support of gender and women’s studies and LGBTQ+ scholarship and librarianship in the US.
 From a base at UW-Madison’s Memorial Library, the Office serves the UW System and beyond in many ways, including with the publication of a GWS-focused journal and open-access resources.

 Strand provides research assistance, creative cooperation, information sharing, and advocacy to scholars and activists whose work is focused on gender equality, women’s history, feminism, girls’ studies, and LGBTQ+ studies.
 She coordinates projects such as Wisconsin Women Making History and Women’s Knowledge Digital Library (WKDL).
 She is currently serving on the national boards of the Women’s Centennial Vote Initiative and Turning Point Suffragist Memorial Association as well as the editorial board of Reveal Digital.

 About the reviews

 In her position as GWSL, Dr. Strand reviews nonfiction resources focused on gender, women, and queer issues and communities, especially reference items, scholarly books, digital resources, and films.
-A selection of these citations of reviews, print publications, and resource guides can be found on the Other Publications page.
+A selection of these citations of reviews, print publications, and resource guides can be found on the Writing pages.
 She also reviews fiction and nonfiction books for the Ms. Magazine blog, her own blog, and for other publications.